Structure formation in inhomogeneous Early Dark Energy models: Abundance of halos

 It is immediately clear that for Model B structures are strongly suppressed at all redshifts with respect to the $\Lambda$CDM model.
 Model B shows a lack of objects already at galactic scales ($M\simeq 10^{11}-10^{12}~M_{\odot}/h$) while at cluster scales ($M~\approx 10^{15}~M_{\odot}/h$) the case with $c_{\rm eff}=1$ has basically no objects (see the upper left panel).
 At higher redshifts, the number of objects decreases considerably also at very low scales (see lower right panel for the results at $z=2$).

-Model A suppresses structures less than Model B and at $z=0$ the Model A with $c_{\rm eff}=1$ is quite similar to the Model B with $c_{\rm eff}=0$, differing by it at most of 10\% for masses of the order of $10^{15}~M_{\odot}/h$, while with the increase of the redshift, differences between the two tend to increase.
+Model A suppresses structures less than Model B and for low mass objects at $z=0$ the Model A with $c_{\rm eff}=1$ is quite similar to the Model B with $c_{\rm eff}=0$, but for masses of the order of $10^{15}~M_{\odot}/h$ they differ by about $30\%$.
+With the increase of the redshift, differences between the two models of EDE tend to increase.
 The most similar model to the $\Lambda$CDM one is Model A with $c_{\rm eff}=0$.
 Also at very high masses differences are at most about $20\%$.
 It is also important to bear in mind that the actual number of halos will also depend on the comoving volume, Fig.~\ref{fig:volumes}, which for EDE models is always smaller than in $\Lambda$CDM models.
 For low redshifts, $z=0$ and $z=0.5$, the differences in the comoving volume is very small, but for $z=1$ and $z=2$ the actual number of halos in EDE models will be even smaller than the ratios in the lower panels of Fig.~\ref{fig:mf} suggest.

 It is also worth to note that models with $c_{\rm eff}=0$ have more objects than the case with $c_{\rm eff}=1$.
 This is easily explained in terms of the growth factor and of the evolution parameter $\delta_{\rm c}$.
 Again the general effect of large DE fluctuations is to compensate the change in the background evolution by enhancing the gravitational attraction.